You may already have heard and seen that C++20 brings the ability to allocate dynamic memory at compile-time. This leads to

 static_assert.
 The main difference I see is that the test will fail early, leading to a step-by-step failure discovery.
 Sometimes it is nicer to see all failing tests at once.

-constexpr variable that saves introducing
+constexpr variable that saves you from introducing the helper function

 Sometimes it helps to think a bit out of the box.
 Even with the restrictions of compile-time allocations, there are ways where we can profit from the new abilities.